 Day 5

 They are heading home today so they purchase their breakfast.
-Mom buys each of the kids a Mickey rice krispie treat (uses her last snack and buys the other one) She saves them and surprises the kids by putting them in their lunch their first day back at school.
+Mom buys each of the kids a Mickey rice krispie treat.
+She saves them and surprises the kids by putting them in their lunch their first day back at school.

 This is just an example that uses the meal plan in various ways.
-You might keep it simple and use the counters for lunch, tables for dinner, and buy breakfast.
-You may use the counters for breakfast, use the snacks for lunch and buy a little, and use the tables for dinner.
+You might keep it simple and use the quick service for lunch, tables for dinner, and buy breakfast.
+Another option is to use the quick service for breakfast, use the snacks for lunch and buy a little, and use the tables for dinner.
+You can change it up and use a table service for a big brunch/ breakfast, snack mid day, and then quick services for dinner.
 I hope this sample illustrates the flexibility of the meal plan.